Let’s get to the point right now — shall we?

 Good marketing agencies will take the time to understand your goals, align marketing to meet those goals, test that marketing, analyze the results and reconfigure as necessary.
 They also provide project updates and other communications without the client asking for an update.

-I have heard horror stories over the years from business owners who have spent thousands of dollars for a website only to have it held hostage by the web developer for not paying a surprise fee with a blank description.
+I have heard horror stories from business owners who have spent thousands of dollars for a website only to have it held hostage by the web developer for not paying a surprise fee with a blank description.
 I also have seen businesses stuck with bad branding that repels customers instead of attracting them.